ebu/react-tutorial/README.md

 ### Running the web server locally

-You need to install nodejs and npm on your computer.
+You'll need to install nodejs and npm on your computer.
+Then from the root directory run the following:

 ```
 npm install